SherG/perpetual-elm/exampleSite/content/privacy-policy.md

 We may also disclose information if we have good faith to believe that disclosure of such information is helpful or reasonably necessary to: (i) comply with any applicable law, regulation, legal process or governmental request; (ii) enforce our policies (including our Agreement), including investigations of potential violations thereof; (iii) investigate, detect, prevent, or take action regarding illegal activities or other wrongdoing, suspected fraud or security issues; (iv) to establish or exercise our rights to defend against legal claims; (v) prevent harm to the rights, property or safety of us, our users, yourself or any third party; or (vi) for the purpose of collaborating with law enforcement agencies and/or in case we find it necessary in order to enforce intellectual property or other legal rights.

-**User Rights**
+## User Rights

 You may request to:

-* Receive confirmation as to whether or not personal information concerning you is being processed, and access your stored personal information, together with supplementary information.
-* Receive a copy of personal information you directly volunteer to us in a structured, commonly used and machine-readable format.
-* Request rectification of your personal information that is in our control.
+* Request alteration of your personal information that is in our control.
 * Request erasure of your personal information.
-* Request to restrict processing of your personal information by us.

 However, please note that these rights are not absolute, and may be subject to our own legitimate interests and regulatory requirements.